 - Click on the arrow next to the event type to expand the section.

 - Read the short description, and click on the "learn more" link for additional details about the meaning of this event.

-- Scroll to the right of the file preview section to see each record's description of the event- it may contain some of the most specific details.
+- Scroll to the right of the file preview section to see each record's description of the event - it contains specific details.
 The preview section only shows 10 representative rows/records.

 - Download a complete file containing all rows/records under the event type.
 The last column/field of each record will contain a specific description.

 - By default, each event is set to be rejected during the final import, but you may override this, and choose to accept all records in this event type, in which case all of the enumerated records will be imported in the final step.